COVID-19 and Together Dementia Support

 Together Dementia Support owns two buses that can be booked to transport members from their homes to groups and back again.
 We have a Peugeot Boxer minibus and a Ford Torneo.

 From Monday 6 September, we will have the following guidelines in place:

-All drivers of both vehicles will be fully vaccinated against COVID-19.
-They will wear appropriate PPE and observe the relevant health & safety procedures for social distancing and hygiene to ensure the safety of our service users.
+All drivers of both vehicles are fully vaccinated against COVID-19.
+They wear appropriate PPE and observe the relevant health & safety procedures for social distancing and hygiene to ensure the safety of our service users.

 Only members who have been vaccinated will be transported together on either of our vehicles.

 Numbers of passengers on our transport will be limited.
 There will be a maximum of 5 passengers in the Peugeot Boxer minibus and a maximum of 3 passengers in the Ford Torneo.

 There is a slight increase in the running costs of our vehicles due to the reduced capacity for more trips.
 In order to make the maintenance and running of our transport feasible, clean and safe, the charge for use of transport is now £5.
 Please do not hesitate to get in touch if the cost of transport is prohibitive to attendance at groups.